Climate-based sweet corn planting guide for Indianapolis, Indiana

 Main risk: The usual setbacks here come from management choices rather than from the season itself.

-How Frost Affects Sweet Corn in Indianapolis
+How Frost Affects Planting Dates for Sweet Corn in Indianapolis

 Indianapolis usually has about 184 frost-free days, with a typical last spring frost around April 20 and a typical first fall frost around October 21.